anj0la/anj0la/README.md

 I have two projects that I am continually working on at the moment, Candy Invaders and a Property Management Application.
 You can check out those repositories under the "Pinned" section to see the progress I've made on those two repositories!

+I'm also working on an original game, and will make it available to view in the upcoming weeks, called Painting Frenzy.

 I have over 2 years of experience programming in the following langauges:
   - Java
   - Python